openshift-metal3/dev-scripts/agent/docs/none-platform.md

 </network>
 ````

-'haproxy' is the load balancer deployed for enabling the None platform with the agent-based installer.
-The haproxy service
+'haproxy' is the load balancer deployed for enabling the None and External platforms with the agent-based installer.
-is configured and enabled by the enable_load_balancer() function.
+The haproxy service is configured and enabled by the enable_load_balancer() function.

 'haproxy' runs on the hypervisor host and is accessed by the hosts forming the OpenShift cluster through
 the 'ostestbm' network's .1 or ::1 IP address.